How can substring be extracted in Power BI with examples?

 Example 2: Extract Substring from Middle of String

-To extract the middle 4 characters starting from position 2 of the string in the Email column in the table, click the Table tools tab, then click the New column icon, then type in the following formula into the formula bar:
+Access the Table tools tab, click the New column icon, and input the following formula into the formula bar:

 mid = MID('my_data'[Email], 2, 4)